 - Alternative investments – Non-traditional assets such as real estate, private equity, and hedge funds that offer potential diversification and risk mitigation.

-- Exchange-Traded Funds (ETFs) – diversified portfolios of stocks, bonds, or other assets that trade on an exchange like a stock and may provide exposure to various sectors, regions, and investment styles.
+- Exchange-Traded Funds (ETFs) – diversified portfolio of shares, bonds, or other assets that trade on an exchange like a stock and may provide exposure to various sectors, regions, and investment styles.

 - Mutual funds – similar to ETFs, but typically actively managed and may have higher fees.